NixOS/nix/doc/manual/src/package-management/terminology.md

 `/nix/var/nix/db`.

-A *substituter* is a store other than `/nix/store` from which Nix will copy the realisation of a derivation instead of building it.
-Nix will not copy a realisation from a remote store unless one of the following is true:
+A *substituter* is a store other than `/nix/store` from which Nix will copy a store path instead of building it.
+Nix will not copy a store path from a remote store unless one of the following is true:

-- the realisation is signed by one of the `trusted-public-keys`
+- the store object is signed by one of the `trusted-public-keys`
 - the substituter is in the `trusted-substituters` list
 - the `no-require-sigs` option has been set to disable signature checking
-- the derivation is a fixed-output derivation
+- the store object is the realisation of a fixed-output derivation